 Structures and Reactivity at the Water/Mineral Interface

-The Helmholtz-funded Young Investigator Group "Structures and Reactivity at the Water/Mineral Interface" works on understanding the reactions of the actinides (particularly Pu, Am, and Cm) at mineral surfaces on the molecular level.
+The Helmholtz-funded Young Investigator Group "Structures and Reactivity at the Water/Mineral Interface"was a group funded by the Helmholtz Association from 2013 to 2018.
+The group worked on understanding the reactions of the actinides (particularly Pu, Am, and Cm) at mineral surfaces on the molecular level.
 The work is embedded in our institute's efforts to provide reliable information as a basis for the safety case of a potential nuclear waste repository, where the mobility of the actinides will depend on their retention by the surrounding mineral phases.

 The ternary system consisiting of actinide, solution, and mineral surface may host a wide range of chemical reactions (see figure).
 The retention potential of these reactions will vary significantly, which is why a quantification without understanding of the underlying mechanisms of retention is insufficient.
 As an example, a structurally incorporated ion will only be remobilized, if the host mineral phase dissolves macroscopically, on the other hand "outer sphere" sorption complexes may become unstable by a mere change in ionic strength.